engineyard/ey-cookbooks-stable-v5/examples/thinking_sphinx_3/cookbooks/custom-thinking_sphinx_3/README.md

 The thinking_sphinx_3 recipe installs sphinx, creates a monit config file, and creates thinking_sphinx.yml.

 You need to add the thinking-sphinx and mysql2 gems.
-You need mysql2 even if you you're using postgres as your database.
+You need mysql2 even if you're using postgres as your database.

 ## Installation